lfit/itpol/linux-workstation-security.md

 Distributions that do not provide any MAC/RBAC mechanisms should be strongly avoided, as traditional POSIX user- and group-based security should be considered insufficient in this day and age.
-If you would like to start out with a MAC/RBAC workstation, AppArmor and PaX are generally considered easier to learn than SELinux.
-Furthermore, on a workstation, where there are few or no externally listening daemons, and where user-run applications pose the highest risk, GrSecurity/PaX will _probably_ offer more security benefits than SELinux.
+If you would like to start out with a MAC/RBAC workstation, AppArmor and GrSecurity/PaX are generally considered easier to learn than SELinux.
+Furthermore, on a workstation, where there are few or no externally listening daemons, and where user-run applications pose the highest risk, GrSecurity/PaX will offer more security benefits than just SELinux.

 #### Distro security bulletins